justarrived/justarrived.github.io/careers.md

 #### Also, we find the following as good properties:

 *  Excellent written and oral communication skills
-*  Fluent Swedish and English, Arabic and Persian (Farsi, Dari) are meriting
+*  Fluent Swedish and English
+*  Any knowledge of Arabic, Persian, Farsi or Dari are meriting

 #### Personality